dharrshini15/Question-9/README.md

 |  1  | AMALA NANTHAGOPAL        | TG22081    | PROJECT MANAGER    |
 |  2  | NIVEHTHAA THANASEGARAN   | TG22093    | FRONTEND DEVELOPER & UI/UX DESIGNER |
 |  3  | DHARRSHINI MUTHUKRISHNAN | TG22121    | DATABASE & QA ENGINEER|

+---
+### Functional Requirements

+•	The system should let users log in with a username and password, with different access for admin and staff.

+• The system should allow users to add new medicine details like name, type, amount, supplier, and expiry date.

+• The system should allow users to edit or delete medicine information if needed.